 Donatella Cinelli Colombini

-Essential Emeritus
+Essential Alumnus

 About Donatella Cinelli Colombini

 Sangiovese claims more vineyard land than any other grape in Italy, but it reaches its apogee of concentration, aromatics, structure and age-worthiness in the wines hailing from Montalcino in Tuscany.
 Here, the clone of Sangiovese is known as Brunello, and wines under the Brunello di Montalcino DOCG are consistently priced at $100 and above, due to scarcity and demand.
+Those economics have drawn their fair share of overly ambitious “projects” and point-chasing estates, and while disappointment is less common than in years past, you really need to pay attention to who is who in Montalcino.

 In the winery, large oak casks are used instead of small oak barriques, lending the wines a supple quality while all the lovely, complex details of Brunello are unmasked on the nose.